A characterization of maximal operators associated with radial Fourier multipliers: Introduction

 Then, for $p=\frac{2d}{d+1+2\lambda}$, $M_{m^\lambda}$ extends to a bounded operator from $L_{rad}^p$ to $L_{rad}^{p,\infty}$ by \cite{GaSeM} and from $L_{rad}^{p',1}$ to $L_{rad}^{p'}$ by Theorem \ref{thm:radial}.
 Real interpolation between the two endpoint estimates recovers the result of Kanjin \cite{Kan}.

 It was pointed out in \cite{GaSeM} that the characterization by the condition \eqref{eqn:conGSM} is false if $L^p_{rad}$ is replaced by $L^p$.
-A counter example was given in \cite{TaoB}, regarding the maximal Bochner-Riesz operators for $p<2$.
+A counter example was given by Tao \cite{TaoB}, regarding the maximal Bochner-Riesz operators for $p<2$.

-On the other hand, we observe that the main inequality of \cite{HNS}, which implies a characterization of radial Fourier multipliers, also implies a characterization of the maximal operators $M_m$ that are bounded on the entire $L^{p'}$ space.
+On the other hand, we observe that an important inequality of \cite{HNS}, which implies a characterization of radial Fourier multipliers, also implies a characterization of maximal operators $M_m$ that are bounded on the entire $L^{p'}$ space.

 \begin{thm} Let $1<p<\frac{2(d-1)}{d+1}$, $p\leq q\leq \infty$, and $d\geq 4$.
 Then $M_m$ extends to a bounded operator from $L^{p',q'}$ to $L^{p'}$ if and only if $\norm{K}_{L^{p,q}} < \infty$. \end{thm}